-The anterior atlanto-dental interval (AADI) is the space between the anterior aspect of the odontoid (the dens) and the back of the anterior arch of C1.
+The anterior atlanto-dental interval (AADI) is the space between the anterior aspect of the odontoid and the back of the anterior arch of C1.
 A reciprocal space, termed the posterior atlanto-dental interval (PADI), extends from the back of the odontoid to the anterior aspect of the posterior arch of C1.
 The spinal cord is passes through the PADI.
 Since C1 is a rigid ring, if the AADI gets larger, the PADI must get smaller.
-The AADI is easily seen on lateral X-rays and changes in its size with flexion and extension is an index of "atlanto-axial instability" (see below).
+The AADI is easily seen on lateral X-rays and, in normal patients is typically less than 4mm in depth.
+Changes in the depth of the AADI with flexion and extension are an index of "atlanto-axial instability" (see below).